-Credit Suisse First Boston Corporation is an affiliate of the DLJMB Funds, which will beneficially own approximately % of our outstanding common stock after this offering and has the right to appoint a member to the board of directors.
+Credit Suisse First Boston Corporation is an affiliate of the DLJMB Funds, which will beneficially own approximately 20.7% of our outstanding common stock after this offering and has the right to appoint seven members to the board of directors.
 Credit Suisse First Boston Corporation is also an affiliate of DLJ Capital Funding, which served as the manager and syndication agent under our existing credit facility.
 Credit Suisse First Boston, New York branch, now serves in that capacity in lieu of DLJ Capital Funding.
-In connection with the offering, a portion of the proceeds may be used to repay indebtedness under the credit facility of which approximately is held by Credit Suisse First Boston, New York branch.
-A portion of the proceeds may also be used to repurchase other indebtedness in open market transactions initiated by holders of our other indebtedness.
+In connection with the offering, a portion of the proceeds may be used to repay indebtedness under the credit facility of which approximately \$5.5 million of the currently outstanding amount is held by Credit Suisse First Boston, New York branch.
+A portion of the proceeds may also be used to repurchase other indebtedness.
 In accordance with NASD Rule 2720(d)(2), this offering is being made by affiliates of Credit Suisse First Boston Corporation.
 See "Relationships and Transactions with Related Parties."

 A prospectus in electronic format may be made available on the web sites maintained by one or more of the underwriters participating in this offering.
 The representatives may agree to allocate a number of shares to underwriters for sale to their online brokerage account holders.
 Internet distributions will be allocated by the underwriters that will make internet distributions on the same basis as other allocations.
-Credit Suisse First Boston Corporation may effect an on-line distribution through its affiliate CSFBDIRECT Inc., an on-line broker dealer, as a selling group member.
+Credit Suisse First Boston Corporation may effect an on-line distribution through its affiliate CSFBDIRECT Inc., an on-line broker